aaronbojarski/connect-ip-rust-scion/README.md

 sudo ip netns exec proxy_ns sysctl -w net.ipv4.ip_forward=1
 ```

-Connectivity can be tested by pinging from the client host via the tun interface to the host connected to the servers subnet.
+Connectivity can be tested by pinging from the client host via the tun interface to the host connected to the proxys subnet.
 ```bash
 sudo ip netns exec client_ns ping -I tun0 10.248.2.1
 ```